-He has served as a World Economic Forum Young Global Leader and is a former public policy scholar at the Wilson Center in Washington, D.C., where he advocated for closer relations between the U.S. and Iran.
+He served as a World Economic Forum Young Global Leader and as a public policy scholar at the Wilson Center in Washington, D.C., where he advocated for closer relations between the U.S. and Iran.
 He had been the head of the strategic planning division for Crescent Petroleum, an oil and gas company based in the United Arab Emirates, when he was arrested in Iran.